slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 Create a scheduled trigger to execute the *Sync Orchestration* pipeline in an automated manner on a desired schedule.
 As discussed in the previous section, you may create multiple triggers, using different *TableGroupToSync* parameter values to optimize the synchronization of groups of tables with different data latency requirements.

 Note, when *UsePartitionedTables* parameter is set to true, pipeline execution should be scheduled no more frequently than once per hour (since underlying snapshots will be created on an hourly basis).
+> **IMPORTANT!** Please ensure that the time interval between pipeline triggers is sufficiently long (compared to the duration of each pipeline execution) to prevent the possibility of multiple pipeline executions attempting to update the same group of tables at the same time.
+Simultaneous execution of the synchronization pipeline for the same group of tables may apply updates to certain records ouf of order, which could lead to data consistency problems!

+>When attempting to execute the synchronization pipeline frequently (for near-real-time data access), consider using the [Tumbling Window trigger](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-tumbling-window-trigger?tabs=synapse-analytics%2Cazure-powershell) (rather than Scheduled trigger) and set the [maxConcurrency property of the trigger to 1](https://learn.microsoft.com/en-us/azure/data-factory/how-to-create-tumbling-window-trigger?tabs=synapse-analytics%2Cazure-powershell#:~:text=No-,maxConcurrency,-The%20number%20of) (which will ensure that new trigger runs will be added to a queue but will not run in parallel).
+Note that you can have only one Tumbling Window trigger per pipeline--it is advisable to use it for the table group that requires most frequent synchronization, while using Scheduled triggers with other table groups.

 ## Next Steps and Additional Considerations
 * By default, all discovered tables will included in the synchronization process.
 If you woudl like to exclude specific tables from synchronization, you may update records in the *orchestration.ProcessingControl* table and set the *IsEnabled* flag to 0 for any tabel that you do not wish to synchronize.